arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   the output from the `LimitNode` is similar in size to the input.
 In exceptionally rare cases, this rule could result in some small slowdown.
 If observed, one can disable the rule for the affected query at the cost of increased memory usage.
+- `use-index-for-sort`: will appear if an index can be used to avoid a *SORT* operation.
+If the rule was applied, a *SortNode* was removed from the plan.
+- `use-indexes`: will appear when an index is used to iterate over a collection.
+  As a consequence, an *EnumerateCollectionNode* was replaced with an *IndexNode* in the plan.

 The following optimizer rules may appear in the `rules` attribute of cluster plans:

-- `optimize-cluster-single-document-operations`: it may appear if you directly reference a document by its `_key`; in this case no AQL will be executed on the DB-Servers, instead the coordinator will directly work with the documents on the DB-Servers.
+- `collect-in-cluster`: will appear when a *CollectNode* on a coordinator is accompanied by extra *CollectNode*s on the database servers, which will do the heavy processing and allow the *CollectNode* on the coordinator to a light-weight aggregation only.
+- `distribute-filtercalc-to-cluster`: will appear when filters are moved up in a distributed execution plan.
+Filters are moved as far up in the plan as possible to make result sets as small as possible as early as possible.
 - `distribute-in-cluster`: will appear when query parts get distributed in a cluster.
   This is not an optimization rule, and it cannot be turned off.
-- `scatter-in-cluster`: will appear when scatter, gather, and remote nodes are inserted into a distributed query.
-This is not an optimization rule, and it cannot be turned off.
-- `distribute-filtercalc-to-cluster`: will appear when filters are moved up in a distributed execution plan.
-Filters are moved as far up in the plan as possible to make result sets as small as possible as early as possible.
 - `distribute-sort-to-cluster`: will appear if sorts are moved up in a distributed query.
   Sorts are moved as far up in the plan as possible to make result sets as small as possible as early as possible.
+- `optimize-cluster-single-document-operations`: it may appear if you directly reference a document by its `_key`; in this case no AQL will be executed on the DB-Servers, instead the coordinator will directly work with the documents on the DB-Servers.
 - `remove-unnecessary-remote-scatter`: will appear if a RemoteNode is followed by a ScatterNode, and the ScatterNode is only followed by calculations or the SingletonNode.
   In this case, there is no need to distribute the calculation, and it will be handled centrally.
-- `undistribute-remove-after-enum-coll`: will appear if a RemoveNode can be pushed into the same query part that enumerates over the documents of a collection.
-This saves inter-cluster roundtrips between the EnumerateCollectionNode and the RemoveNode.
-- `collect-in-cluster`: will appear when a *CollectNode* on a coordinator is accompanied by extra *CollectNode*s on the database servers, which will do the heavy processing and allow the *CollectNode* on the coordinator to a light-weight aggregation only.
 - `restrict-to-single-shard`: will appear if a collection operation (IndexNode or a data-modification node) will only affect a single shard, and the operation can be restricted to the single shard and is not applied for all shards.
 This optimization